kreako/fig2json/README.md

 The clean JSON structure makes it easier for AI to understand your design and hopefully generate accurate HTML/CSS.

+**Tip:** For easier LLM consumption, consider using [jq](https://github.com/jqlang/jq) to extract specific parts of the design or to further process the JSON before sending it to your LLM.

 ## Installation

 ```bash